pipeforce/pipeforce.github.io/docs/api/commands.md

 ## json.validate ``v1``
 ----------
-Validates the JSON document given in the body or the input parameter against the given JSON schema.
+Validates the syntax of the JSON document given in the body or the input parameter.
+Can additionally validate the JSON using the given JSON schema.
 See https://json-schema.org/.

 [Try online.](https://try.pipeforce.org/#/commandform?command=json.validate:v1)